Varicose Vein Treatment Video 2019

 - Poor blood circulation will also lead to discoloration of the skin.

-- You’ll be extremely susceptible to profuse bleeding because your varicose veins are distended and sensitive.
+- You’ll be susceptible to bleeding because your varicose veins are distended and sensitive.

 - The lack of blood circulation will also lead to the formation of leg ulcers, i.e., non-healing wounds in your legs.